 1. Run a Business

 At the age of 12, Todd Stablefeldt acquired a spinal cord injury that left him a C4 quadriplegic, paralyzed from the neck down.
 While he was able to control his wheelchair through a mouth joystick, he was dependent on an assistant to help him communicate with anyone not immediately around him.
-Todd now controls his iPhone using six tongue switches through the Tecla Shield, which allow him to quickly navigate his phone, make and hang up phone calls, and summon Siri.
-With this setup, Todd runs his own software database business, as well as a disability foundation that helps others with high level paralysis to achieve independence through mobile connectivity.
+Todd now controls his iPhone using six tongue switches through the tecla-e, which allow him to quickly navigate his phone, make and hang up phone calls, and summon Siri.
+With this setup, Todd runs his own software database business, as well as a disability foundation that helps others with high-level paralysis to achieve independence through mobile connectivity.

 2. Play Games